JadeAbel/ToDoList/README.md

 Support: Email jade.marie.abel@gmail.com

-Roadmap: In the future, the ToDo could make use of better styling.
+Roadmap: In the future, this list could be retitled and restyled to suit other needs.
+This file could be easily transitioned into a grocery list, etc.

 License information: MIT License